The NSCA Bylaws outlines how the organization operates and is governed. The current bylaws have been amended and restated as of July 10, 2020.

 ARTICLE VII - CONTRACTS, CHECKS, DEPOSITS, AND FUNDS

-Section 1: The Board of Directors may, authorize in writing, the President or Executive Director, in the name of and on behalf of the NSCA to enter into any contract or execute and deliver any instrument.
+Section 1: Contracts.
+The Board of Directors may authorize in writing the President or Executive Director, in the name of and on behalf of the NSCA to enter into any contract or execute and deliver any instrument.
 Such authority may be general or confined to specific instances.
-Unless authorized in writing by the Executive Council, or authorized expressly by the NSCA Bylaws, no Board member or employee shall have any power or authority to bind the NSCA for any contract, agreement, or pledge its credit or render it liable financially for any purpose or in any amount.
+Unless authorized in writing by the Executive Council, or authorized expressly by the NSCA Bylaws, no other Board member or employee shall have any power or authority to bind the NSCA for any contract, agreement, or pledge its credit or render it liable financially for any purpose or in any amount.